Boosting Sparsity in Graph Decompositions with QAOA Sampling: Abstract

 \section{Abstract}

-We study the problem of decomposing a graph into a weighted sum of a small number of graph matchings.
-This problem arises in network resource allocation problems such as peer-to-peer energy exchange, and it is challenging to solve with current classical algorithms even for small instances.
-To address this problem, we propose a hybrid quantum-classical algorithm, E-FCFW, based on the Fully-Corrective Frank-Wolfe (FCFW) algorithm.
-In particular, E-FCFW extends FCFW by incorporating a matching-sampling subroutine that can be carried out classically or with a quantum approach.
-We show how to design such a subroutine using QAOA, which aims at solving a constrained discrete optimisation problem approximately to obtain solution-variety.
-We benchmark our approach on complete, bipartite, and heavy-hex graphs, conducting experiments using the Qiskit Aer state-vector simulator (9–25 qubits), the Qiskit Aer MPS simulator (52-76 qubits) and on IBM Kingston (52-111 qubits), demonstrating performance at a utility-scale quantum hardware level.
-Our results show that E-FCFW with QAOA consistently yields sparser decompositions (mean and median) than the other methods (random sampling and simulated annealing) for small complete and bipartite graphs.
-For large heavy-hex graphs with 50 and 70 nodes, E-FCFW with QAOA also outperforms the other methods in terms of approximation error.
-Our findings highlight a promising role for quantum subroutines in classical algorithms.
+We study the problem of decomposing a graph into a weighted sum of a small number of matchings, a task that arises in network resource allocation problems such as peer-to-peer energy exchange.
+Computing such decompositions is challenging for classical algorithms, even for small instances.
+To address this problem, we propose E-FCFW, a hybrid quantum-classical algorithm based on the Fully-Corrective Frank-Wolfe (FCFW) algorithm that incorporates a matching-sampling subroutine.
+We design a QAOA version of this subroutine and benchmark it against classical approaches (random sampling and simulated annealing) on demand graphs derived from complete, bipartite, and heavy-hex topologies.
+The quantum subroutine is executed using the Qiskit Aer state-vector and MPS simulators and on IBM Kingston hardware (7--111 qubits).
+On complete and bipartite graphs with 6--10 nodes, E-FCFW with QAOA yields consistently sparser decompositions than the classical baselines, and even beats the best-known solution for one instance.
+On heavy-hex graphs with 50, 70 and 100 nodes, E-FCFW with QAOA outperforms the other methods in terms of approximation error, demonstrating performance on utility-scale quantum hardware.
+For the largest graphs (100 nodes) E-FCFW with QAOA performs much better when using MPS circuit simulation, compared to using quantum hardware.
+This indicates that at this scale, the performance is severely impacted by hardware noise.